How to deter rats – 6 expert tips to stop them coming into your home

 (Image credit: Getty Images)

 One of the best ways to deter rats from your home is to take away any possible food source that may be drawing them in.
-Similar to how you'd stop pigeons coming into your garden, taking away food will make a huge difference in both prevention and solution.
+Similar to how you'd stop pigeons from coming into your garden, taking away food will make a huge difference in both prevention and solution.

 "Household waste containing leftover scraps will soon attract unwanted visitors, so ensure all rubbish is disposed of in a bin bag and put securely inside your outdoor bin," says Laurence Barnard, pest control expert at BASF Pest Control Solutions